Traap/dotfiles/omarchy/README.md

 ```
 ## The Migration
 Omarchy uses a familiar migration strategy that Ruby On Rails does.
 No
 surprise: DHH invented both.
-I to primary driving files: config and migration.
+There are two driving files: config and migration.

 I use config to set flags.
 These flags define what I want installed.
 I have
 several computer to manage.
 Each computer has its own sshkey.
-Some computers do
+Some computers
-not need LaTeX, etc.
+do not need LaTeX, etc.

 ```bash
 bashrcFlag=false